 The amount of € 13.7 million refers to the Swiss segment.
+The cash generating unit was identified at the level of the o perational segment.

 Calculations showed that the ecomic value exceeds the net asset value of the segment.
 The economic value is calculated as the discounted value of the expected cash flows for the next three years.
 The residual value is determined after three years, taking into account a growth rate of 2%.
 The used discount rate represents the actual market assessment of the specific risks for the cash generating unit.
 The discount rate takes into account debt and equity.
 The cost of the equity is determined by the expected return on investment by the shareholders of the Group.
 The cost of debt is based upon intrest-bearing loans of the Group.
 The specific risk of the segment is taking into account by applying individual beta factors.
 These beta factors are revised every year based upon available public data.
 The applied weighted average cost of capital is 8.83%.